Bake to the roots

 • 6

-• 928
+• 1.1K

 This does not mean you should not bake this cake if you are only two persons at home!
 No way!
 First of all, you can always invite friends or family or maybe the neighbors.
 They will be happy to get a piece of that cake.
 Second, you can easily freeze some of the cake if you like.
 Just cut it into pieces as soon as it has cooled down, wrap it in aluminum foil or use freezer bags or a container you can use for the freezer and freeze it!
-It will stay good for weeks and all you have to do is defrost it when you are craving for something sweet!
-Day or night! ;)
+It will stay good for weeks and all you have to do is defrost it when you are craving something sweet!
+Day or night!

 So… what about you?
-Do you like bakes with poppy seed?
-I know some people have a problem with poppy seeds (and not only because it tends to stick between your teeth).
-Couple years ago I had a “phase” where I was buying poppy seed cake almost every day on the way to work.
-I as addicted to that cake!
-The bakery I was passing by every morning had a special one with a thick layer of some kind of poppy seed pudding and a thin layer of cake on top of that with caramelized almonds.
-So good!
-Maybe I should do that one at home as well… it could end badly though ;P
+Do you like bakes with poppy seeds?
+I know some people have a problem with poppy seeds (and not only because they tend to stick between your teeth).
+A couple of years ago I had a »phase« where I was buying poppy seed cake almost every day on the way to work.
+I was addicted to that cake!

 INGREDIENTS / ZUTATEN